-Excess concessional contributions made from 1 July 2013 are included in the individual's assessable income and taxed at marginal tax rates, less a 15 per cent offset reflecting the tax on the contribution paid by the superannuation fund, plus an interest charge.
+Excess concessional contributions are included in the individual's assessable income and taxed at marginal tax rates, less a 15 per cent offset reflecting the tax on the contribution paid by the superannuation fund.

 Individuals will also have the option of having up to 85 per cent of excess concessional contributions (ie the amount net of superannuation fund tax) refunded.